Spreading speeds in reducible multitype branching random walk: Introduction

 and let $\rBo{n}$ be the rightmost of these.

 When the collection of types is irreducible, so that any type can occur in the line of descent of any type, and there is a $\phi>0$ such that

 there is a constant $\Gamma$ such that

 when the process survives.
-When this holds the speed, starting in $\nu$, is $\Gamma$.
-This result is in \citet[Theorem 4]{MR0420890} and, in a more general framework where time is not assumed discrete, in \citet[\S4.1]{MR1601689}.
-Furthermore, with the obvious adjustment for periodicity, the same result holds with $\rB{\sigma}{n}$ in place of $\rBo{n}$ --- when the type set is aperiodic this is in \citet[Corollary V.4.1]{my-thesis}.
-These results will also be obtained, rather briskly in some cases, as part of this treatment.
-The theory for the irreducible process also provides various formulae for $\Gamma$ in terms of the reproduction process.
+When this holds the speed, starting in $\nu $, is~$\Gamma$.
+This result is in Biggins [(\citeyear{MR0420890}), Theorem 4] and, in a more general framework where time is not assumed discrete, in Biggins (\citeyear{MR1601689}), Section 4.1.
+Furthermore, with the\vadjust{\goodbreak} obvious adjustment for periodicity, the same result holds with $\rB{\sigma}{n}$ in place of $\rBo {n}$---when the type set is aperiodic this is in \citet{my-thesis}, Corollary V.4.1.
+The theory for the irreducible process also provides various formulas for $\Gamma$ in terms of the reproduction process.
+The question addressed here is what happens when the set of types is reducible.